zotonic/zotonic/doc/manuals/cli.rst

   ``reinstall <module> [module2, ...]``  Reinstall a module

+  ``sync-branches``  Tries to update all installed modules to reflect the module's branch to the currently checked out Zotonic branch.

   ``list``  List all modules available on the Zotonic Module Repository

   ``search <query>``  Search for a module